bcgov/platform-developer-docs/src/docs/app-monitoring/sre-guidelines-for-platform-shared-services.md

 **Why is this important?**
 Choosing the right RPO is vital for business continuity planning.
 Here's why:

--  **With a 30-minute RPO**: In case of data loss, the team can recover data up to the moment of the last backup, which is a maximum of 30 minutes before the incident
+-  **With a defined RPO**: In case the data is lost, you can restore the data up to the moment defined by the most recent backup taken before the incident.

 -  **Without a defined RPO (or with infrequent backups)**: Without a clear RPO or with backups done infrequently, there's a substantial risk of losing a significant amount of data.
 This loss could lead to severe consequences for the business, ranging from financial setbacks to damage to its reputation.

-Having a backup created every 30 minutes corresponds to an RPO of 30 minutes.
-This is a good fit for systems where a maximum of 30 minutes of data loss can be tolerated in the event of a disaster.
-The decision about the appropriate RPO (and, by extension, backup frequency) should be grounded in business requirements and the potential consequences of data loss.
+**How to define a RPO:**
+- Prioritize data: The most important thing before anything else is to prioritize the data because some sorts of data are more critical for your daily running.
+Financial transactions, customer records, and real-time data would always require stricter RPOs at all times.
+- Acceptable data loss window: Define the maximum window time within which if data is lost beyond it, it will not affect your business.
+This could be minutes for the most critical data or hours for lesser critical data.
+- Set the RPO target: Define the acceptable time window for data loss based on your priorities.
+This is going to be your RPO target.

 ## How to calculate Error Budget
 **Calculate the Error Budget:**